neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Between writing our a new index_part.json that doesn't reference an object, and executing the deletion, an object passes through a window where it is only referenced in memory, and could be leaked if the pageserver is stopped uncleanly.
+That introduces conflicting incentives: on the one hand, we would like to delay and batch deletions to
+1. minimize the cost of the mandatory validations calls to control plane, and
+2. minimize cost for DeleteObjects requests.
-That introduces conflicting incentives: we would like to delay deletions to minimize control plane load and allow aggregation of full-sized DeleteObjects requests, but we would also like to minimize leakage by executing deletions promptly.
+On the other hand we would also like to minimize leakage by executing deletions promptly.

-To resolve this, we may make the deletion queue persistent, writing out _deletion lists_ as soon as a Timeline decides to commit to a deletion, and then executing these in the background at a later time.
+To resolve this, we may make the deletion queue persistent and then executing these in the background at a later time.

 _Note: The deletion queue's reason for existence is optimization rather than correctness,